 (3) If, before the period in the notice expires, the provider applies to another registering body to be registered as a training provider under a corresponding law or the Commonwealth Act, the Council must not cancel the registration until the application is decided.

-[Regulation 18 amended in Gazette 17 Dec 2013 p.
+[Regulation 18 amended: Gazette 17 Dec 2013 p.
 6222.]

 19. Suspending or cancelling registration